awesto/django-shop/docs/reference/money-types.rst

 ===========

-Until **django-shop** version 0.2, amounts relating to money, where kept inside a ``Decimal`` type and stored in the database model with ``DecimalField``.
+Until **django-shop** version 0.2, amounts relating to money, where kept inside a ``Decimal`` type and stored in the database model using a ``DecimalField``.
 On shop installations with only one available currency, this wasn't a major issue, because the currency symbol could be hard-coded anywhere on the site.

-However, for sites offering pricing information in more than one currency, this could lead to major problems.
-When you need to perform calculations with amounts that have an associated currency, it is a very common to make mistakes by mixing different currencies.
+However, for sites offering pricing information in more than one currency, this caused major problems.
+When you needed to perform calculations with amounts that have an associated currency, it is a very common to make mistakes by mixing different currencies.
 It is also common to perform incorrect conversions that generate wrong results.
 Python doesn't allow developers to associate a specific decimal value with a unit.

-**django-shop**, starting in version 0.3.0 is shipped with with a special factory class
+Starting with version 0.3.0, **djangoSHOP** now is shipped with with a special factory class:

 MoneyMaker
 ==========

 This class can not be instantiated, but is a factory for building a money type with an associated currency.
-Internally it uses the well established ``Decimal`` type to keep track of amount.
+Internally it uses the well established ``Decimal`` type to keep track of an amount.
 Additionally it restricts operations on the current Money type.
 For instance, you can't sum up Dollars with Euros.
 You also can't multiply two money types with each other.